Nick Greiner: Subsequent career

-In the few years after leaving State politics, Greiner had been touted for a tilt at Federal politics including the prospect of replacing Alexander Downer as Federal Liberal Leader and becoming Prime Minister by leading the Coalition to victory at the 1996 Federal election but none of this eventuated.

 He contributed in many roles to the 2000 Summer Olympics in Sydney and Australian sport.
 He was President of the Bid Company, Director of the Organising Committee, and President of Squash and Soccer.

-He was Federal President of the Liberal Party from 2017-2020.
-In February 2021 he became Consul-General for Australia in New York and the North-East United States.
+He was Federal President of the Liberal Party from 2017–2020.
+In February 2021, he became Consul-General for Australia in New York and the North-East United States.